nrinaudo/nrinaudo.github.com/_articles/free_monad/generalising.md

 Oh, and if you're wondering what would happen were we to defunctionalise monad in its more comfortable configuration? hold that thought.

+### What _being free_ means

+There is some debate on whether `Free` is free as in _free beer_ (at no cost) or as in _free speech_ (without constraints).

+As we've seen, `Free` is definitely free as in beer: the free monad over a functor is something we get for free provided we have a functor.
+There are many such constructions: the free functor over a type constructor (_coyoneda_), the free monoid over a type (`List`), ...

+It's also free as in speech, for reasons that are a little beyond me - it's to do with forming a free algebra, which is not a notion I can explain but also am given to understand is not particularly interesting _in the context of programming_ (as opposed to, say, in category theory, which programming is most definitely not).

-A final note on naming: there is some debate on whether `Free` is free as in _free beer_ (at no cost) or as in _free speech_ (without constraints), and I'm delighted to be able to say with some confidence that it's actually both!
-First, it's free as in _free beer_: the free monad over a functor is a construct that, given a functor, produces a monad for free.
-But it's also free as in _free speech_ because it forms a free algebra, whatever that means.
-This is initially something I didn't want to talk or write about because I know for a fact people will disagree and sort of shake their head in disapproval in my general direction, but I ended up having to give a talk on this in French, a language where no ambiguity about which meaning of _free_ I'm using exists.
-Imagine, talking about la monade libre when I really meant la monade gratuite!
+This isn't something I initially wanted to talk or write about because I know for a fact people will disagree and sort of shake their head at me in disapproval, but I ended up having to give a talk on this in French, a language where no ambiguity about which meaning of _free_ I'm using exists.
+Imagine, talking about _la monade libre_ when I really meant _la monade gratuite_!

 ## Cleaning up